 Information is a key resource and in order to improve our delivery of services to the citizens of Surrey Heath, it is essential that the information we hold is properly managed, kept secure and up to date.
 Information Governance is a phrase which is being used more and more in the 21st century to describe the set of multi-disciplinary structures, policies, procedures, processes and controls being implemented to manage information.
-It is a framework to bring together all the standards, legal requirement and best practice to manage the information lifecycle.
+It is a framework to bring together all the standards, legal requirement and best practise to manage the information lifecycle.
 The phrases Information Management and Information Governance are often seen as interchangeable now, though Information Governance is ultimately the overarching description for Information Management.

 Information Governance is the process of making the right information available to the right people at the right time until it reaches the end of its life or it has to be kept permanently.
 Surrey Heath Borough Council also takes seriously the management of personal data as well as other data.
 We have therefore produced an Information Charter which sets out the standards for both personal data and other information Surrey Heath Borough Council holds in in order to carry out our duties.

 The Council has vast amounts of information about its staff, suppliers and all of the many individuals who live, work or have an interest in Surrey Heath.